 The design of these shoes often includes extra support in the midsole.
 They also feature more cushioning to absorb the impact of running better to make up for the difference in your stride.

-The mesh upper gives it a sleek look that we found quite attractive in its full range of colors.
+The mesh upper gives the Adrenaline 22 a sleek look that we found quite attractive in its full range of colors.
 The fit was spot-on throughout the shoe including the toe box.
 Cushioning is more than adequate, especially around the heel collar.

 The shoes strike a fine balance between comfort and support.
 They’re an excellent choice for longer runs with exceptional stability.